 Dr Leslie Tay: Doctor, Author, Blogger, Photographer, Speaker

-Dr Leslie Tay, better known by his moniker “ieat” has spent almost a decade roaming around Singapore in search of the best hawker food and then publishing his mouth watering pictures and stories on his award winning food blog, ieatishootipost.sg.
+Dr Leslie Tay, better known by his moniker “ieat” has spent over a decade roaming around Singapore in search of the best hawker food and then publishing his mouth watering pictures and stories on his award winning food blog, ieatishootipost.sg.

 He is now regarded as one of the best authorities on Singapore food and has appeared on numerous publications and TV programs.
 In 2013, he co-hosted the TV series “8 Days Eat” together with Belinda Lee.
 The 8 episode series showcased the best of Singapore food embellished with nuggets of hawker history and secrets to discovering the deliciousness of Singapore food.